 Get in touch

-Kelly Sleight is a Solicitor in Harper Macleod LLP's Public Sector Group.
+Kelly Fraser is a Solicitor in Harper Macleod LLP's Public Sector Group.
 If you would like to find out more about this issue, please get in touch